Treating Co-Occurring Disorders

-Drug addiction, alcoholism, and mental illness often occur simultaneously.
+Drug addiction, alcoholism, and mental illness can occur simultaneously.
 Addiction and mental health are often intertwined – many individuals either develop a mental illness as a result of their addiction or take up an addiction to cope with their symptoms.
 When a substance abuse disorder and mental illness occur simultaneously, it’s known as a dual diagnosis.
-At Banyan Treatment Centers, we offer unique programs and therapies to address the various aspects of a dual diagnosis disorder.
+At Banyan, we offer numerous dual-diagnosis treatment centers to address the various aspects of these illnesses.
 A dual diagnosis, also known as a co-occurring or comorbid disorder, requires professional help from a rehab center in order to provide effective treatment.

 The Cause of a Dual Diagnosis